denten-books/plain-text/1-chapter.md

 the screen and yet it would not be enough to say that the text resides there.
 The screen will go dark when the device loses power, but the text will persevere within, stored at another physical location.
-Deep within a device, the text will be embedded into into some sort of storage medium.
-Where the digital text resides will affect even those who prefer to read in print.
-Like most literature today, print material is also "born digital."
-At some point, it occupied the same duplicitous position between storage medium and pixel.
-It will take us the rest of the book to point to the location of "digital" text.
+Deep within a device, the text will be embedded into into some sort of a storage medium.
+Where the digital text resides affects even those who prefer to read in print.
+Like most literature today, print materials are also "born digital."
+At some point of time, they occupy the same duplicitous position between storage medium and pixel.

-Text, medium, and pixel: these words already require explanation.
 Few readers today will be able to give an account of a pixel's passage from keystroke to ink or pixel.
 The vast machinery that brings literature to life hides from the reader's view.
 Literature conceals.
-Even on the level of stylystics, writing well is meant to evoke a sense of ease where it is usually the product of painstaking labor.
-Let us hold on to that intuition for the duration of this
-chapter: writing conceals labor.
+Even on the level of stylistics, writing well is meant to evoke a sense of ease where it is usually the product of painstaking labor.
+Let us hold on to that intuition for the duration of this chapter: writing conceals labor.

 Literature hides the labor of readers and writers.
 In another sense, there is also the concealment of raw, physical energy that "goes into the word."
 The